 Ingredient and Substitution Notes

-Coconut Oil - I also tested this recipe with melted vegan butter and the results were just as good.
-So use your favourite vegan butter if you'd like.
+Coconut Oil - I also tested this recipe with melted vegan butter and the results were just as good, so use your favourite vegan butter if you'd like.
 Keep in mind that if you use unrefined coconut oil, it will give your cookies a slight coconut flavour, so if that isn't appealing to you, use refined coconut oil.

 If you don't already have a go-to vegan chocolate chip brand that you keep on hand, read through my article: "Are Chocolate Chips Vegan" to find one.